CPSSD/cerberus/README.md

 ## System Requirements
 The project currently only works on Linux. macOS and other platforms are planned for the future.

+OpenSSL is required - See http://github.com/sfackler/rust-openssl#building for installation instructions.

 ---

 ## Setting up deployment on AWS